CorneliusSmith/pipv/README.md

 # PiPv's

-A simple way to watch picture in picture videos on ios 14 directly from the youtube app or safari.
+A simple way to watch picture in picture videos (PiPv's) on ios 14 directly from the youtube app or safari.

 # Why not just use a siri shortcut/ What is this app for